-Divorce settlements involve many decisions, including "Who gets the house".
-There are generally two options regarding the house - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties should order an appraisal of the joint real estate.
+We understand that divorce can be very difficult.
+There are countless decisions that have to be finalized, including what to do with the shared residence.
+There are generally two choices regarding common real estate - it can be put on the market and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the common real estate.

-Contact us if your needs include an appraisal for the purposes of a divorce or other division of assets.
+Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.

-OK attorneys as well as accountants depend on our appraisals when ascertaining real property values for estates, divorces, or other disputes needing a value opinion.
-We have a lot of expertise working with everyone involved and are standing by to assist your needs.
-We submit appraisal reports that fulfill the requirements of the courts and various agencies.
+OK attorneys as well as accountants depend on our opinions when figuring out real property values for estates, divorces, or other disputes where it is important.
+We have a great deal of expertise dealing with all the parties involved and can readily handle your needs.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-As a lawyer dealing with a divorce, your case's research frequently requires an appraisal to determine fair market value for the residential real estate involved.
-Often the divorce date can be different from the date you requested the appraisal.
-We're versed in the procedures and the effort necessary to complete a retroactive appraisal with an effective date and Fair Market Value conclusion corresponding to the date of divorce.
-We work on lots of divorce appraisals and we understand that they require prudence with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, ensuring the utmost discretion.
+For attorneys representing a client in a divorce, your case's evidence frequently needs an appraisal to determine fair market value for the residential real estate involved.
+Often the divorce date differs from the date you purchased the appraisal.
+We're comfortable with the processes and what is essential to do a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
+For each divorce appraisal we are hired to do we remain mindful of the fact that they need to be handled with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, resulting in the utmost discretion.